michelroberge/portfolio/docs/problem-prompt.md

   - analyze .src/utils/prompts.js

 You should get a full understanding of the e2e process.
 Then, you should be able to fix the issue so it works with the expected behaviour.

+Specific rules:
+- If you change something on the backend, you need to consider the other scripts that use the functions you change.
+There can be no orphan scripts, they should still all work.